Hair Styling Instructors

 These professionals typically work during school hours, though some might have to come in early or stay late to meet with parents or students.
 They might also do most of their grading and lesson planning in the evenings or on weekends; however, most instructors have summers off.
-The U.S. Bureau of Labor Statistics (BLS) reported the median annual salary for career and technical instructors was above the national median in May 2012.

 Step 1: Complete an Approved Cosmetology Program

 The first step on the road to becoming a cosmetology instructor is to complete a regular cosmetology program.
 Cosmetology programs generally confer an associate degree or certificate and can be found at community colleges and technical schools.
 Since many states require licensees to be 16 years or older with a high school diploma or its equivalent, some programs are open to high school students as well.

 State-approved programs last around two years or less and include lectures and hands-on training.
 Schools may have their own cosmetology salons on-campus, and students can work with actual clients under instructor supervision.
 Specific hair-related topics in a cosmetology program include hair styling, hair cutting and chemical treatments.
 Other topics of study commonly covered in cosmetology programs include sanitation, hygiene, business and computer skills.

 You'll want to build strong communication and relational skills to strengthen your chances for success.
 Since cosmetologists work directly with clients to improve their personal image and appearance, having good listening and speaking skills are important to building relationships.
 Use time spent in the practical portion of the training program to develop excellent communication skills with clients, instructors and fellow students.